kchmck/hektor/readme.md

 # Hektor

-Hektor is a calculator for Hughesnet’s ‘[fair access policy]’ — it lets you know the amount of megabytes remaining before the FAP is activated, so you can use your Internets wisely.
+Hektor is a calculator for Hughesnet’s ‘[fair access policy]’ — it estimates the amount of megabytes remaining before the FAP is activated, so you can use your Internets wisely.
 It is small and quick, with a simple command-line
 interface: